UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

 Clock-Frequency
     The clock frequency, in GHz, of the processor being modelled.

+Timer Frequency
+    This dictates the frequency in MHz that the CPU's internal counter timer is updated.

+    i.e. For models based on an Arm ISA, this dictates how often the Virtual Counter Timer system register is updated to the number of cycles completed.
+This value is then accessible to programmers through ``mrs x0 CNTVCT_el0``.

 Fetch-Block-sizes
     The size, in bytes, of the block fetched from the instruction cache.

+Micro-Operations
+    Whether to enable instruction splitting for pre-defined Macro Operations or not.

 Vector-Length
     The vector length used by instructions belonging to ARM's Scalable Vector Extension.
 Supported vector lengths are those between 128 and 2048 in increments of 128.